soderdani/Rested/README.md

 * **Handling Inactive Tabs:** The extension will periodically check for inactive tabs and prompt you to save them.

 ## Contributing
-Contributions to the Chrome Tab Manager are welcome!
+Contributions to Rested are welcome!
 If you have suggestions for improvements or encounter any issues, please feel free to submit an issue or pull request on GitHub.

 ## License
 This project is licensed under the MIT License.